sigpwned/jsonification/README.md

 # Jsonification
 JSON is a simple data format.
 Working with JSON should be simple, too.
-Jsonification tries to make working with JSON in Java simple and natural, no matter what your task or program architecture is.
+Jsonification is a simple, dependency-free JSON processing library that tries to make working with JSON in Java simple and natural, no matter what your task or program architecture is.

 ## Overview
 Jsonification provides ways to parse and emit JSON incrementally, which is perfect for working with large JSON documents, or as a tree, which makes manipulating small JSON documents like API responses a snap.
 For example, parsing [an example Twitter API response](https://dev.twitter.com/rest/reference/get/users/show) and pulling out a few fields is just a few simple lines of code: